Posted on 16 June 2025

 While petty cash isn’t usually part of daily accounting software inputs, it does impact monthly reporting.

-- Aggregate petty cash expenses and categorize them (e.g., “Office Supplies”, “Travel”)
+- Aggregate petty cash expenses and categorize them against your chart of accounts (e.g., “Office Supplies”, “Travel”)

 - Include these summaries in your expense reports or manual journal entries